Drake Bulldogs football: Modern era

 Chris Creighton was named head coach beginning with the 2008 season.
 In 2009, the Bulldogs missed out on a share of the conference title when Butler connected on a field goal with one second remaining in the regular season finale.
 In 2011, Drake shared the conference title with San Diego, their first title under Creighton.
 They would share the title again in 2012.

 Rick Fox was named the head coach in December 2013, and coached his first game in the 2014 season.
 Fox coached his most successful season in 2017, when the Bulldogs finished 2nd in the PFL with a conference record of 6–2.

+After the resignation of Fox, Todd Stepsis was promoted from Defensive Coordinator to become the new head coach.
+During his early tenure, Drake had limited success on the field, including a 14-game losing streak during the 2021 and 2022 seasons.
+However, Drake would turn things around late in 2022.
+After ending on a three-game winning streak, the Bulldogs would go undefeated in PFL play in 2023 to win the program's first undisputed conference title since 2004 and first-ever playoff bid.

+In the 2024 season, the Bulldogs went 7-1 in the Pioneer League, earning a second consecutive outright conference championship and playoff bid.
+The Bulldogs also defeated Eastern Washington 35-32 in an overtime thriller to snap an 8-game nonconference losing streak and earn the program's first win over a scholarship team since defeating Illinois State in 2007.

+Following the conclusion of the 2024 season, head coach Todd Stepsis left Drake to become head coach of the University of Northern Iowa Panthers, replacing long-time head coach Mark Farley.
+Stepsis was succeeded as head coach by Joe Woodley, who took the position after leading the Grand View Vikings to an undefeated season and an NAIA Championship.